MLH-Fellowship/0/README.md

 # Welcome to TL;DR:!
 TL;DR: a web app that summarizes texts of any size to help users save time, powered by Flask, jinja2, NLP libraries, text-to-speech, and more.
+Live demo link coming soon once we get it on Heroku.

 ![screenshot of TL;DR website](tldr_screenshot.png?raw=true )